 This style of listening is called active listening.
 Listening to colleagues sometimes feels like driving the car on your morning commute.
 You’ve done the drive a thousand times but then panic suddenly when you arrive at your destination and can’t remember a single thing about the drive.
 Now imagine that during the drive you pay special attention to the trees you pass, the way the wind is blowing, the cars around you.
 You’re actively participating in the drive.
 The same concept applies to active listening.
 You’re listening, yes, but you’re also deciphering the meaning of what that person is saying.

-4. Share Your One-on-One Meeting Notes
+4. Share Notes from Your One-on-One Meetings

 Managers and team members should take notes during one-on-ones.
 But rather than keeping them to yourselves, create a shared space that you can both contribute to.